 The cost of living in Victoria BC is reputed to be high.
 This may be true compared to other Canadian cities and certainly in relation to rural areas across the country, but global comparisons with cities of similar size, amenities and climate tell another story.

-If you look only at housing affordability, according to the 6th Annual Demographia International Housing Affordability Survey 2010, Victoria ranks highly on the table of severely unaffordable housing markets, sitting 8th.
+If you look only at housing affordability, according to the 6th Annual Demographia International Housing Affordability Survey 2010, Victoria ranks highly on the table of severely un-affordable housing markets, sitting 8th.
 It’s interesting to note that Vancouver is at the top of this list!
 This survey is international in scope but only compares Australia, Canada, Ireland, New Zealand, The UK, and The US

 “Most people from the UK and Europe find the cost of living in Canada is significantly lower than their home country.”
 Living in Canada.
 Basic costs for goods are lower, power and fuel are cheaper, and of course our health services are largely covered.
+However, that may be the case mostly for those who can take advantage of the currency exchange rates for GBP/CAD or EUR/CAD.

 The higher home prices in Victoria can be balanced against the mild climate (which results in much lower home heating costs than the rest of Canada), opportunities for post-secondary education and well paid employment, and the overall amenities and quality of life offered in the city.